TryGhost/wp-ghost-exporter/README.txt

 Install it, then go to Tools -> Export to Ghost.

 == Changelog ==

+= 0.4.1 =
+* Bumped version to current stable Ghost version
+* Added Export link to plugin row display for easier access
+* Changed date format in exported JSON.
+Previously it was microtime, which caused troubles on 32 bit PHP installs, as the maximum integer was less than current time, so exports were either in scientific notation or string.
+Currently using RFC2822 format (date("r") for the devs), which works with the importer

 = 0.3.0 =
 * Fixes a bug where future posts would crash the plugin, and you weren't able to export